scaljeri/agario/README.md

 let oku =  window.onkeyup; window.onkeyup = (e) => { console.log('up:' + e.keyCode);oku({keyCode: e.keyCode === 32 ?
 32 : 87});}

 ### agarly.com - Play it like a PRO
-Although agar.io is a great game, [agarly](http://agarly.com/2W41j) is a variant of this game with a lot more action and a lot mor fun.
+Although agar.io is a great game, [agarly](http://agarly.com/2W41j) is a variant of this game with a lot of action and a lot more fun.
 It is a game where you have to be fast and trick you opponents all the time.
 Maybe in the far future I'll write a bot for this game too, but until then you have to do it with human-play only.
 I've written a hack which enables you to shoot with any key (not **spacebar** of course).
 This way you can switch faster between splitting (**spacebar**) and merging (**shooting**).
 Copy-past the code below into your browser's console